firehol/website/content/testimonials.md

 </div>

+There's no greater endorsement than the words of satisfied users.
-If you like FireHOL and want to provide your own testimonial, just <a href="/email/">drop us a quick line</a>, there's no greater endorsment than the words of satisfied users.
+So, if you like FireHOL and want to provide your own testimonial, just [drop one of us a quick email](/support/#email) and let us know you're happy for us to publish it.